 Speed of publication

 Clinical Epigenetics offers a fast publication schedule whilst maintaining rigorous peer review; all articles must be submitted online, and peer review is managed fully electronically (articles are distributed in PDF form, which is automatically generated from the submitted files).
-Articles are published with their final citation immediately upon acceptance in a provisional PDF form.
-The article will subsequently be published in both fully browsable web form, and as a formatted PDF; the article will then be available through Clinical Epigenetics and BioMed Central.
+Articles will be published with their final citation after acceptance, in both fully browsable web form, and as a formatted PDF; the article will then be available through Clinical Epigenetics and BioMed Central.

 Promotion and press coverage

 Articles published in Clinical Epigenetics are included in article alerts and regular email updates.
 Some may be included in abstract books mailed to academics and are highlighted on Clinical Epigenetics's pages and on the BioMed Central homepage.